OctopusDeploy/blog/blog/2022-02/multi-environment-jenkins/index.md

 ## The benefits of a dedicated CD tool

-Octopus is a dedicated continuous delivery tool.
+Octopus is a dedicated Continuous Delivery (CD) tool.
 It natively supports release management.
 Jenkins defines environments through the pipeline file.
 They are dividers to the pipeline code.

 In Octopus, environments are dedicated spaces.
-Octopus Deploy makes it easy to stop a deployment at a staging environment before it gets pushed to production.
-The following dashboard shows the capability.
-Different releases are present in different environments, and it's easy to see the stage where releases are in the lifecycle.
+Octopus Deploy makes it easy to stop a deployment in a staging environment before it gets pushed to production.
+The dashboard below shows the capability.
+Different releases are present in different environments, and it's easy to see where releases are in the lifecycle.

-Jenkins is a continuous integration tool.
+Jenkins is a Continuous Integration (CI) tool.
 It can do some parts of CD, but not all.
 Jenkins is commonly used to build and push images to a central repository.
 Octopus Deploy can interface with several different repositories and manage the deployment process.
 This separation of concerns allows Jenkins and Octopus Deploy to focus on what they're good at, enabling happier deployments.

 ![Release Management](release-management.png "Release Management")

 ## Conclusion

-In this blog, you have built a web application using Jenkins, pushed it to the ECR and used Octopus Deploy to manage the deployment to Kubernetes.
+In this post, you built a web application using Jenkins, pushed it to the ECR, and used Octopus Deploy to manage the deployment to Kubernetes.

 Octopus Deploy provides a dedicated dashboard to view deployments in their different stages.
-The dashboard highlights how Octopus Deploy supplements a continuous integration tool like Jenkins.
+The dashboard highlights how Octopus Deploy supplements a CI tool like Jenkins.

-Octopus Deploy supports all the major cloud proviers such as Azure, Google and Amazon.
-To get started, you can start a [free trial](https://octopus.com/).
+Octopus Deploy supports all the major cloud providers, including Azure, Google, and Amazon.
+If you're not already using Octopus, you can start a [free trial](https://octopus.com/).

 !include <q1-2022-newsletter-cta>